 Dogs and cats can be highly prolific when it comes to mating.
 While a growing percentage of puppies and kittens need forever homes, their odds of getting adopted are reduced as they grow older.
 As a result, euthanasia rates continue to be on the rise.

 A Call to Action

-To address the sheer importance of spaying and neutering cats and dogs, numerous organizations, like the Humane Society International and the Humane Society of the United States, have joined forces.
+To address the sheer importance of spaying and neutering cats and dogs, numerous organizations, like the Humane Society Veterinary Medical Association and the Humane Society of the United States, have joined forces.
 Originally known as Spay Day USA (created by the Doris Day Animal League), World Spay Day takes place every year on the last Tuesday in February.
 This year, the impact of this international event will last far beyond February 26, 2019.

 The Big Picture

 Many pet owners aren’t interested in breeding their pets (either on purpose or accidentally).
 When you choose to spay or neuter, your pet will experience the following incredible health benefits:

 - Decrease in certain cancers (uterine, ovarian, mammary, testicular)